lsst/daf_butler/doc/lsst.daf.butler/datastores.rst

 The datastore will be sent to every datastore in the chain and success is reported if any of the datastores accepts the dataset.
 When a dataset is retrieved each datastore is asked for the dataset in turn and the first match is sufficient.
 This allows an in-memory datastore to be combined with a file-based datastore to enable simple in-memory retrieval for a dataset that has been persisted to disk.
+A file-based datastore can be turned into a a chained datastore after the fact, for example by adding an in-memory caching datastore.
+The only constraint is that all the datasets in registry are associated with at least one of the datastores in the chain.

 `~datastores.chainedDatastore.ChainedDatastore` has a ``datastores`` key that contains a list of datastore configurations that can match the ``datastore`` contents from other datastores.
 Additionally, a `~datastores.chainedDatastore.ChainedDatastore` can also support ``constraints`` definitions.